apigee/trireme-jdbc/README.md

 The tests are written in Mocha but won't work because Mocha doesn't support Node.
 Instead, do the following:

-1) Edit "testconf/config.js" to reflect your database.
+1. Edit "testconf/config.js" to reflect your database.
 Default is hsqldb.
-2) Get your JDBC driver and put it somewhere.
+2. Get your JDBC driver and put it somewhere.
 For instance, the "drivers" directory.
-3) Set the environment variable TRIREME_CLASSPATH to point to the JDBC driver JAR from the previous step.
+3. Set the environment variable TRIREME_CLASSPATH to point to the JDBC driver JAR from the previous step.
+4. Run "mocha" with "trireme" rather than just running mocha.
+Better to show that...

 For example: